DariaPantiushina/Online_Marketplace_Sales_Data_Analysis/README.md

 ### 03 - Product Hypothesis Test Results

 The file [product_hypothesis_test_results.py](python/product_hypothesis_test_results.py) documents the step-by-step process of hypothesis testing with applied statistical methods.

+1) **Hypothesis 1**: on average, women spend more than men when shopping. **Result**: no significant difference in average order value (women vs. men).
+Customer gender does not influence average order value; men and women spend roughly the same.

+2) **Hypothesis 2**: the average order size depends on the availability of a discount. **Result**: no significant difference in average items per order (no discount vs. discount).
+Discounts do not appear to impact how many items customers order on average (discount → no increase in average items per order).
+Order sizes remain nearly the same whether a discount is offered or not.

+3) **Hypothesis 3**: the probability of placing an order is higher for discounted items compared to non-discounted items. **Result**: the null hypothesis is rejected; customers are overwhelmingly more likely to purchase discounted items (discounted items → purchased many times more than non-discounted).

+4) **Hypothesis 4**: the average quantity of units sold decreases as product price increases. **Result**: no significant difference in average items per order (low vs. high-priced products).
+Product price does not appear to affect the average sales quantity in this dataset (high product price does not decrease the average sales volume).

 ### 04 - Business Insights